shuyuvankerkwijk/binary_card_game/README.md

 5. As a user, I want to be able to view a list of all pairs I have selected and whether they were valid or not ***(list all the X's in my Y)***
+6. As a user, when I select the quit option in the game I want to have the option to save my current game and statistics.
+7. As a user, when I start the game, I want to have the option to load an existing game from a file.